dynamoose/dynamoose/docs/_docs/plugins.md

 #### Parameters accepted

-- `event` - Type of event you wish to listen for from Dynamoose, you can view possible options below (string)
+- [`event`] - Type of event you wish to listen for from Dynamoose, you can view possible options below, if not passed in it will catch all events (string) (optional)
-- [`stage`] - Type of stage you wish you listen for from Dynamoose within the event (string) (optional)
+- [`stage`] - Type of stage you wish you listen for from Dynamoose within the event, if not passed in it will catch all events (string) (optional) (note: if this is passed in `event` is required)
 - `callback` - Function to be run when event is emitted from Dynamoose (function)
 	- `obj` - Object with properties and methods about event emitted from Dynamoose, you can view more details below (object)